isc-projects/isc-dnssec-guide/doc/signing.rst

    administrator, to take the necessary precautions to secure your system.

-For the examples below, we are working with the assumption that there is an existing insecure zone ``example.com`` that we are converting to a secure zone.
+For the examples below, we work with the assumption that there is an existing insecure zone ``example.com`` that we are converting to a secure zone.